 This hokey made-for-TV thriller, which aired on the USA network in 1989, was shot in and around the Pittock Mansion, whose grandeur served as a backdrop for the controversial slasher Unhinged seven years earlier.
 Sarah Hardy is less confrontational—it’s a Yellow Wallpaper-adjacent “mad woman” story, replete with buckets of fog, stiff performances, and lots of skulking around corners in silk lingerie.
 Available on YouTube

 Portland native Joel David Moore—star of Dodgeball: A True Underdog Story and person-who-was-in Avatar—co-wrote, directed, and headlines this mid-aughts psychological thriller about a disturbed painter.
 It wears its 2007 credentials proudly: Amber Tamblyn is around, The Number 23 is evoked, and it relies on a big ol’ M. Night Shyamalan twist to stick the landing.
 Of all the titles on this list, Spiral is probably the most Portland-focused.
-Stream on DirecTV and AMC+
+Available to rent

 It’s gay!
 It’s H.P.
 Lovecraft!
 It doesn’t actually feature any footage of Cthulhu!
 This silly, patient indie, which premiered at the 2007 Seattle International Film Festival, is primarily concerned with an NXIVM-esque cult, loosely turning to H.P.
 Lovecraft’s The Shadow over Innsmouth for inspiration and culminating with a passing mention of the titular monster.
 Still, it utilizes its Oregon locations well, harnessing crashing waves and Douglas Firs for a not-insubstantial hypnotic pull.
 Rent on Google Play or on YouTube

 Aside from holding the honor of being one of the only films ever shot in my hometown of Banks, Oregon, Behind the Mask is something of a mini-cult classic.
 Produced on an unfathomably small budget of less than $70k, it’s a witty mockumentary that follows a madman-to-be as he highlights his murderous ambitions and discusses how famous figures in horror cinema have influenced him.
 (Freddy Krueger himself, Robert Englund, stars as a psychiatrist.)
 A tiny-but-dedicated fanbase emerged after it premiered at South by Southwest in 2006, and there are shelved plans for a sequel.
-Streaming on AMC+ or rent on Apple TV
+Rent via Apple TV